gatsbyjs/gatsby/docs/docs/glossary.md

 This might refer to Node.js - a program that lets you run [JavaScript](#javascript) on your computer.
 Gatsby is powered by Node.

-In Gatsby it may also refer to a data node.
+In Gatsby, it may also refer to a [data node](/docs/node-interface/).
 A single piece of data.
 A [data source](#data-source) will create multiple nodes.

 ### NPM